maalvarezl/MLAI-Labs/README.md

 ### Option 3

-You can run the Jupyter Notebooks directly on Binder.
-Click in the logo [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/maalvarezl/MLAI-Labs/master)
+You can run the Jupyter Notebooks directly on [Binder](https://mybinder.org/).
+Click on the logo [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/maalvarezl/MLAI-Labs/master)

+Notice that Binder takes some time starting the server where the notebook will be running.
+Also, it might get slow when there are a lot of users accessing simultaneously.